 The Combined Cadet Force is a national youth organisation, which exists primarily in schools.
 It exists to give its members an introduction to military skills, adventurous training and qualities of leadership within the safety of a formal and controlled structure.

 It is possible to have sections from all three major arms of H.M.
 Forces: the Royal Navy, the Army and the Royal Air Force.
 At Abingdon we have an Army Section and an RAF Section.
-Which section you join is entirely up to you and is a decision which will be made during the Recruit Training Camp in the Easter holidays of your first year of membership.
-The CCF is jointly financed by grants from the Army and termly subscriptions from the boys.
+The section you join is entirely up to you and is a decision which will be made during the Recruit Training Camp in the Easter holidays of your first year of membership.
+The CCF is jointly financed by grants from the Army and termly subscriptions from the cadets.

-The broad function of the Combined Cadet Force is to provide a disciplined organisation within a school so that boys may develop powers of leadership by means of training, to promote the qualities of responsibility, self-reliance, resourcefulness, endurance and perseverance, and a sense of service to the community.
+The broad function of the Combined Cadet Force is to provide a disciplined organisation within a school so that pupils may develop powers of leadership by means of training, to promote the qualities of responsibility, self-reliance, resourcefulness, endurance and perseverance, and a sense of service to the community.
 It is firmly believed that the self-confidence and self-discipline required in Service life are equally important in civilian life.

 The specific function of the Service training in the CCF is to:

 - Provide the opportunity for young people to exercise responsibility and leadership and to learn from the Services how they can be best developed.